Sava's Safe Haven

 IMMEDIATELY upon my arrival at your home, please have my new collar waiting for me & please ensure it has a tag attached with your home phone number.
 If I get lost, this will ensure anyone who finds me can call you & we can be re-united as soon as possible.
 Make sure I have other required tags like a dog license or rabies tag.

-Picture me as an empty bucket.
-I am a bucket that holds stress.
-I added to the bucket with each of the changes I mentioned.
-It takes weeks for some of the stress hormones to leave my body.
-Add to all that stress, the fact that I was not socialized well as a puppy which means I may not have learned the necessary skills to adjust to new things.
-My bucket is already nearly full!
-If it overflows I might overreact to events and growl, snap, or bite.
 Please do not worry if I do not sleep in the new bed you gave me right away or want to go for walks.
 I have not had a bed and the new sounds might frighten me.
 And please do not yell at me or punish me in a negative way, as I might become more fearful.
 And if I chew on something I am not supposed to it is because I do not understand so give me something else to focus on and chew that is acceptable.
-Please help me progress but do not rush me or push me into doing things.

 Feed me what I am used to eating for a few weeks before gradually changing my diet.